thanasdinaku/legal.albpetrol/replit.md

 The project's business vision is to provide a robust, secure, and user-friendly platform for managing legal case data, specifically tailored for organizations like Albpetrol.
 Its market potential lies in offering a specialized data management solution for legal departments that require stringent access control, comprehensive data tracking, and efficient reporting.
 The project ambitions include achieving enterprise-grade security and reliability, comprehensive real-time user activity tracking, and an intuitive Albanian-language interface.

-**Deployment Status**: Successfully deployed complete React application matching Replit interface on Ubuntu 24.04.3 LTS server at http://10.5.20.31 with PM2 process management, Nginx reverse proxy, and PostgreSQL database.
-Full React dashboard with authentication, statistics cards, and data tables deployed.
-Transfer script `ubuntu_react_transfer.sh` created for deployment replication.
-Production environment is stable and operational as of August 20, 2025.
+**Deployment Status**: Successfully deployed complete React application on Ubuntu 24.04.3 LTS server at http://10.5.20.31 with PM2 process management, Nginx reverse proxy, and PostgreSQL database.
+React application features professional Albanian login page, dashboard with statistics cards (Total Cases, Today, Active), authentication flow, and responsive design.
+Transfer completed August 20, 2025 with working React application serving from `/dist/public/` directory using ESM React imports from CDN.
+Production environment is stable and operational.

 # User Preferences